raynelle03/GroupActivitiesAPIDemo/README.md

  indicates that group playback isn’t active.
 - A result of [GroupActivityActivationResult.activationPreferred](https://developer.apple.com/documentation/groupactivities/groupactivityactivationresult/activationpreferred) indicates that group playback is possible, and the user wants to start a group activity.
 When this occurs, we can call the activity’s activate() method, which starts a group session and shares the activity with the group.
 - When the App activates a activity, the system creates a group session.
 It accesses the session by calling the [sessions()](https://developer.apple.com/documentation/groupactivities/groupactivity/sessions())method, which returns sessions for the activity as an asynchronous sequence.
 - When the sample receives a new session, it sets it as the active group session, and then joins it, which makes the app eligible to participate in the session.
-Then it subscribes to the session’s activity publisher and, when it receives a new value.
 - To enable group playback is to access the player’s coordinator and connect it with the group session.
 It does this by calling the coordinator object’s [coordinateWithSession(_:)](https://developer.apple.com/documentation/avfoundation/avplaybackcoordinator/3787796-coordinatewithsession) method, which connects it with the coordinators of other participants in the session.